plrguez/fuse-od-source/Platform/readme.txt

     `R1`
     Open General options dialog

+    `Left Stick`
+    Nothing or As `Cursor` if used the `Power`+`B` hotkey on RG350

     `Right Stick`
-    On RG350 models you can activate Mouse with `Power`+`B` combo and use to emulate Kempston mouse
+    On RG350 models you can activate Mouse with `Power`+`B` hotkey and use to emulate Kempston mouse

     `L2`
-    Left click with mouse emulation active
+    Left click with mouse emulation

     `R2`
-    Right click with mouse emulation active
+    Right click with mouse emulation

 Buttons in Menu and Forms:
 --------------------------
     `Cursor`, `Left Stick`
-    Move
+    Move.
+There is no need of use `Power`+`B` hotkey on RG350 for use the left stick on menus

     `A`, `Start`
     Select the option or accept the options at form

     `B`, `Select`
-    Cancel and go back to previous menu or the emulator
+    Cancel and go back to previous menu or to the emulator if there is no previous menu

     `X`
-    Mark/Unmark a check option.
-For example "Auto-save settings" Open dialog for choose an option.
-For example at Sound options -> AY stereo separation
+    **Mark/Unmark** for check options: For example at General options -> Auto-save settings **Open list** for list options: For example at Sound options -> AY stereo separation **enter name** for file save dialogs.

     `Y`
     Nothing

     `L1`
-    Go to the first option in menu
+    Go to the first menu option

     `R1`
-    Go to the last option in menu
+    Go to the last menu option

     `L2`
-    Go to the first entry in File selector
+    In the file selector go to the first entry in the current directory

     `R2`
-    Go to the last entry in File selector
+    In the file selector go to the last entry in the current directory

     `L2`, `R3`
     Nothing